 The European Union has ruled against honey from Canada, the USA, and most other parts of the world.
 There was not a direct rejection of bringing these honeys into Europe, but rather a ruling on the status of honey which may contain genetically modified pollens.
 I'll describe the case in a moment.
 Let's be clear - genetic modification is plant and animal breeding sped up (by a factor of several thousand).
 Humans have been slowly manipulating the earth's gene pool for thousands of years.
 Before you abuse me with unthoughtful letters, please remember that I am strongly in favour of constant, independent monitoring and regulation of this business.
 Which will be more strict than it was in the days when humans turned grass into wheat and wolves into poodles.

-In a lengthy judgment, a German court ruled that since pollen is a normal ingredient in honey, any pollen from a genetically modified source must be identified as such.
 The court ruled that a disclosure and regulation obligation exists "irrespective of the proportion of genetically modified material contained in the product".
 This means there must be new product labels and perhaps the banning of imported foods of all sorts.
 With detection of parts per trillion, it is unlikely that any food can be gmo-free.
 So the ruling "irrespective of the proportion" means that all food sold in the E.U. must have 'gmo-alerts' included on the labels.
 Interestingly, the culprit - modified bore-worm resistant corn - was approved for human consumption in Europe way back in 1998!
 So people have been consuming the corn (and its pollen) for almost fifteen years.
 Commentators quoted in The Guardian say that because the maize has already been cleared for human consumption, it seems perverse to outlaw honey that happens to be adulterated with tiny amounts.
 And don't forget, corn is wind-pollinated, so the chances of bees gathering corn pollen (the hives were 500 metres away) are vanishingly trivial.
 The chances of bees being killed by pesticides used to attack the corn worms are much higher.
 I'm not saying Monsanto was doing the consumer a selfless act of kindness - but I'd rather eat a miniscule amount of slightly modified corn pollen already deemed safe than eat pesticides in my food or see bees killed by pesticides.

 All of this is because a tiny group of Bavarian beekeepers had launched a lawsuit against a German government jurisdiction because it had allowed Monsanto to trial some genetically modified maize (corn).
 Pollen from that field crop test somehow ended up in some local beekeeper's honey.
 I wonder if the honey was from the very popular acacia - black locust which is non-native to Europe (it was introduced from North America) but which makes most of the best honey in Bavaria.
 I wonder if the bees producing that tainted honey were Italian bees?
 Caucasian?
 Both non-native races.
 I wonder if the man-made beehives contain wires, nails, and other alloys?
 I wonder if the beekeeper drove to the apiary in a gas-fired horseless wagon?
 I guess you can tell I am irritated.
 So many of us want to halt science and society to something that existed just after we got what we want - but before the rest of the world gets what it needs.
 I am not in favour of the indiscriminate, unregulated release of FrankenCreatures into the environment.
 I don't love the huge multinational corps which take gigantic government grants but then prosecute farmers who use what those companies claim are "their" patents/copyrights/intellectual properties.
 Any entity which takes money from the government (or uses public resources) has to share the results.
 It should be inherent in the receipt of the people's money.
 In my mind, the real problem with genetic modification occurs when third world countries depend heavily on developed countries where corporations hold patents for food.
 And, of course, farmers (even in rich countries) are not allowed to keep the seeds of their crops to use for the next year, but have to purchase the seeds over and over again.
 These are the real crimes of genetic modification - developers were successful due to monetary grants, trade-offs with universities, and other public gifts, but then hide behind 'intellectual property rights' claims.
 Shameful corporate welfare.